Myanmar court convicts farmers of trespass in 'blow' to land rights

 The government recently introduced a national land-use policy to give farmers more rights, and has adopted dispute resolution mechanisms.

-But transactions are often characterised by a lack of consultation and consent from affected communities, inadequate compensation, the absence of a resettlement policy and a lack of judicial remedies, activists say.
+But transactions are often characterized by a lack of consultation and consent from affected communities, inadequate compensation, the absence of a resettlement policy and a lack of judicial remedies, activists say.

 Alongside, arrests and prosecution of protesters and land activists have risen.